kitttn/temptest/Development-Machine-Setup.md

 ````
 export GOPATH=$HOME/go
 ````
-to your .profile or similar configuration file.
+to your .bashrc or similar configuration file.

 #### Manifesto